davidhuser/data-pack-importer-vagrant/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 2. Install [Vagrant](https://www.vagrantup.com/downloads).
+3. If you're on Windows 7, [update Powershell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6#upgrading-existing-windows-powershell) to v4 ([ref](https://github.com/hashicorp/vagrant/issues/8777))
-3. Clone this repository
+4. Clone this repository
-4. Open a terminal and change folders into repository.
+5. Open a terminal and change into repository i.e. with `cd /path/to/repo`
-5. `vagrant box add ubuntu/xenial64`
+6. In the terminal: `vagrant box add ubuntu/xenial64`
-6. `vagrant up` (this takes a while if doing it for the first time) until finished.
-You should see e.g. `==> default: Notice: Finished catalog run in 123.45 seconds`
+7. In the terminal: `vagrant up` (this takes a while if doing it for the first time) until finished.
+Eventually you should see e.g. `==> default: Notice: Finished catalog run in 123.45 seconds`
-7. Open web browser: http://localhost:8787, username: `vagrant` password: `vagrant`
+8. Open web browser: http://localhost:8787, username: `vagrant` password: `vagrant`
-8. Shared files live in the `/vagrant` folder (next to the `Vagrantfile` where you cloned this repo)
+9. Shared files live in the `/vagrant` folder (next to the `Vagrantfile` where you cloned this repo)

 ## Run